-Course #: 2341 US Government - M 0.5 credit Prerequisite: Requires DSS approval they draw on their studies of world and American history and geography and other societies to compare differences and similarities in world governmental systems today.
+Course #: 2341 0.5 credit US Government - M Prerequisite: Requires DSS approval

+US Government-M is designed for students who need significant modifications in US Government.
+In this course, students apply knowledge gained in previous years or study to pursue a deeper understanding of the institutions of American Government.
+In addition, they draw on their studies of world and American history and geography and other societies to compare differences and similarities in world governmental systems today.
 This course is the culmination of history/social sciences classes to prepare students to solve society's problems, to understand and to participate in the governmental process and to be a responsible citizen of the United States and the world.
 This course is modified for students who will be matriculating on the alternative diploma pathway.